owNoeXist/Graph_Sequence_Network/README.md

 ## How to run it
 These codes are based on Tensorflow2.4.

-The network based on LSTM and GAT.
+The network based on GRU and GAT.